 Fortunately (or unfortunately, depending on how you’re looking at it) we are the most curious creatures of evolution, which makes us inherently dependent on inertia.
-The path we’re on is destructive, and our inertia propels us forward at rapid speed down this path.
-But because of that same innate curiosity, we’re also capable of forging a new path.
+The path we’re on is destructive and our inertia propels us forward at rapid speed down this path—but with that same innate curiosity we’re also capable of forging a new path.

 Do you know that we’re one of the only species on our planet that actively teaches other members of our tribe?
 And certainly the only species that spends our lives discovering new ways of thriving and telling each other about it.